Polycentric networks: Future polycentric networks

 Researcher Perry Yang claimed that the future for polycentric networks lies in sustainability.
 Yang conducted research in Singapore around cities' push for greater sustainability.
-With globalization and the separation of land come split ecosystems and habitat changes to build infrastructure for human development.
+With globalization and the separation of land comes split ecosystems and habitat changes to built infrastructure for human development.
 A big issue for sustainability is how to minimize human environmental impact while thriving as a species.

-Yang’s research explored Singapore's growth over time.
+Yang's research explored Singapore's growth over time.
 He noted that this growth was largely industrial and revolved around rapid mass transit (MRT), which connects areas of the island.
 The general shift seen in Singapore can be seen as the impact of polycentric networks throughout the island with the implementation of rezoning policies.
 From 1986 to 1994, much rezoning occurred due to changes in land use policy.
 Yang found that transit and raw materials are central to growth in rapidly developing areas and argued that Singapore is a good example of a polycentric urban form, but may not be adequate to establish an urban sustainability model.